 2. Knowledge-based authentication (KBA)

 For better security, KBA may include a time limit to answer the question.
 Although termed very secure over a decade ago, KBAs are becoming much easier to bypass due to the available social data.
-A google or social media search might reveal the answers to KBA questions.
+A Google or social media search might reveal the answers to KBA questions.
+Today, when businesses evaluate customer identity verification options, KBAs are rarely the primary choice.

 Recommended - What are The Types of Authentication?